Skip to content

 moving to Tanzania

 Tanzania is located near the equator, on the Indian Ocean, and is almost three times the size of Germany but has only about 60 million people.
-There are more than a hundred different languages in the country; Swahili and English are used for communication between locals and foreigners.
+There are more than a hundred languages in the country; Swahili and English are used to communicate between locals and foreigners.
 Those who emigrate to Tanzania can enjoy a 1,400 km coastline and a tropical climate.
-Those who are thinking about relocating can easily apply for a tourist visa valid for 90 days and get an idea of the country.
+Those considering relocating can easily apply for a tourist visa valid for 90 days and get an idea of the country.
 On the government visa page, one can apply for an e-visa in just a few steps.
 The application takes up to 10 days and you need a passport valid for at least 6 months and you have to pay 50€.

 Relocate to Oceania